-NYS Workers’ Comp Coverage Enforcement:
+NYS Workers’ Comp Coverage Enforcement: 2021 Update

 By law, businesses are required to secure and maintain continuous NYS Workers’ Comp coverage.
-This coverage is monitored by the NYS Workers’ Comp Board through automated computer database system that utilizes a variety of sources.
+This coverage is monitored by the NYS Workers’ Comp Board through an automated computer database system that utilizes a variety of sources.
 If the WCB finds a business is not or did not maintain Workers’ Comp coverage for any given period of time, a penalty process occurs based on the non-compliance.

 NYS Workers’ Comp Penalty Process:

 First, an inquiry notice is sent to employers asking them for proof of compliance.
 The employer has 30 days to respond to this notice.
-If employers do not fulfill this request, the law requires that they be penalized at a rate of $2,000 for each 10 days of non-compliance.
+If employers do not fulfill this request, the law requires that they be penalized at a rate of $2,000 for every 10 days of non-compliance.
 Employers have a right to appeal the penalty by requesting a “Redetermination Review,” in which the Penalty Review Unit reviews the facts and either rescinds, reduces, or upholds the penalties.
 If penalties are not paid or appealed within 3 months, the WCB sends them to collection agencies.
 If payment is not received by the collection agencies, a judgment is issued against the business for the penalty amounts.

-Even if an employer responds to the inquiry notice, the NYS Workers’ Comp Board can still asses the penalty at a rate of $2,000 per every 10 days.
+Even if an employer responds to the inquiry notice, the NYS Workers’ Comp Board can still assess the penalty at a rate of $2,000 per every 10 days.
 It as at this point that most employers have a large penalty on their desk that they cannot afford and are not sure where to turn.
 Enforce Coverage Group can help.
 Contact us.
-We can assist you in getting the NYS Workers’ Comp Non Compliance penalty reduced and make sure you are in compliance and stay in compliance.
+We can assist you in getting the NYS Workers’ Comp Non-Compliance penalty reduced and make sure you are in compliance and stay in compliance.